Andre-Codes/bereans_blog/_posts/2025-12-11-gods-kingdom-designed-before-creation.md

 {% endcapture %}
 {% include peters-quote.html content=pq %}

-Whether we look at the Adamic, Abrahamic, or Church ages, they are “ordered in their succession as part of the Divine purpose in relation to this kingdom” (1 Corinthians 2:7).
-In Matt.
-24:3 the disciples even inquire about the <span class="scripture">end of the age</span>, indicating that the ages themselves are tied to the Kingdom’s fulfillment.
+Whether we look at the Adamic, Abrahamic, or Church ages, they are not random dispensations but are, as Paul describes, moving toward a divinely appointed final age in which all things are summed up under Christ (Eph.
+1:10 KJV).
+The ages, then, are not merely periods of time but stages in a unified plan, progressing toward the visible reign of the King.
+This is why, in Matthew 24:3, the disciples ask about “the end of the age”: they understood that the close of an age signals not chaos, but the next decisive step in the Kingdom’s fulfillment.

 ### **The Unchanging Nature of the Plan**